Skip to main content

 About

-PIGFACE is a single player shooter game.
+PIGFACE is a single player tactical shooter game with horror and violence themes.
 It was developed by titolovesyou and was released on September 18, 2025.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews